AnswerDotAI/faststripe/README.md

   application

 When you install FastStripe, you get a specific snapshot of the Stripe API that’s been tested and validated.
+The minor version represents non-breaking changes we add such as better higher-level APIs.

 ## Step 2: Set up your API key